DenJens/Hangfire.Documentation/background-methods/index.rst

 .. admonition:: No other information is preserved
    :class: note

-   Local variables, instance and static fields and other information isn't available in our background jobs.
+   Local variables, instances, static fields and other information are not available within our background jobs.

 Parameters
 ----------